 Reflecting and Thinking

-Matthew's Gospel reveals a "Servant King" who comes in fulfillment of God's promises and prophecy.
+Matthew's Gospel reveals a "Servant King" who comes to fulfill God's promises and prophecy.
 The contrast between a "servant king" and a "power-driven political king" is clear in today's reading.
 Wise men come to worship the new king whose star has arisen in the East.
-They come to the reigning political king who reigns by coercion and force, by intrigue and manipulation.
+They first go to the reigning political king who reigns by coercion and force, by intrigue and manipulation.
 Jesus comes as a different kind of king.
 He is a king who reigns in the hearts and lives of those who willingly accept him as king.
-His is a reign characterized by drawing people to him and shepherding them with protection and care.
+His is a reign characterized by drawing people to him and by shepherding them with protection and care.
 He is a different kind of ruler.
-His entry into the world is by God's planning (note the parallel numbers in the genealogy and the references to dreams in the first two chapters).
-God is at work already--and will do even greater things.
+His entry into the world was by God's planning (note the parallel numbers in the genealogy and the references to dreams in the first two chapters).
+God is at work already--and in Jesus He will do even greater things.

-As we think about the contrasts between Herod the King and Christ the King, how many contrasts can you identity based on this chapter?
+As you think about the contrasts between Herod the King and Christ the King, how many contrasts can you identify based on this chapter?
 What would happen if Jesus were a coercive king?
 How would this advance (or damage) his kingdom?
 What aspects of Jesus' kingdom make you want to follow him as King?
 What aspects of Jesus' kingdom present the greatest challenges to would-be followers?
 Based on today's reading, why did the Jews not see in Jesus the Messiah?

 Dear Heavenly Father, we worship today the one you sent as King in the kingdom.
-We ascribe honor and glory and praise to him, as in him we are able to see and understand you.
+We ascribe honor and glory and praise to him, because through him we are able to see and understand you.
 Help us be loyal subjects in the kingdom.
-Help us as we devote ourselves to doing the will of the King, as we adopt his priorities as our priorities.
+Strengthen us as we devote ourselves to doing the will of the King, as we adopt his priorities as our priorities.
 Thank you for demonstrating your love and providing us an alternative way of living and interacting with others.
 Develop in us the heart of Jesus, we pray in his name, Amen.